Seven Sacraments Altarpiece: Collaboration

 Van der Weyden had his own workshop and many assistants to help with this altarpiece.
-This altarpiece was a collaborative work between Van der Weyden and his assistants.
+This altarpiece was a collaborative work between van der Weyden and his assistants.
 Through a restoration project on the piece beginning in 2006, a yellowed layer of varnish was removed from the painting.
-This layer was then restored to its original state, the restorers came to the conclusion that Van der Weyden had painted the entire center panel.
+This layer was then restored to its original state, the restorers came to the conclusion that van der Weyden had painted the entire center panel.
 They also noticed that he left some aspects of the architecture and figures on either side panel to be painted by assistants.

 Provenance

 In 1681, this altarpiece was owned by Jean Perrault who was in Paris.
-In 1826, it was acquired by the Chevalier Florent van Ertborn from the heirs of Perad, the last Premier President of the Parlement de Bourgogne in Dijon.
-In 1841 the art collection of Van Ertborn was then bequeathed to the Royal Museum of Fine Arts, Antwerp where it is still at today.
+In 1826, it was acquired by the Chevalier Florent van Ertborn from the heirs of Perad, the last Premier President of the Parlement of Burgundy in Dijon.
+In 1841 the art collection of van Ertborn was then bequeathed to the Royal Museum of Fine Arts, Antwerp where it is still at today.

 Restoration

 The altarpiece did go through a restoration process between 2006-2009 which was sponsored by the foundation Fonds Baillet Latour and SD Worx.
 The project was headed by Dr. Griet Steyaert The restoration of this painting was deeply needed as the paint layer had become loose which caused some of the paint to flake off.
 There was also a large layer of yellowish varnish on the painting making it difficult to see details and the overall richness of the painting.
 Once problem posed during this restoration process was how to fix the heads of some of the figures.
-This issue arose from how Van der Weyden had originally painted some faces on a pewter sheet that was later attached to the wooden panel.
+This issue arose from how van der Weyden had originally painted some faces on a pewter sheet that was later attached to the wooden panel.
 The painting was also fitted with a new frame that highly resembled its original frame.